A Personalised Approach To Hearing

 What do I do if my hearing aids are not working or need a service/repair?

 In most cases, an appointment is not required.
 You can call in and see our friendly staff at any time during office hours.
 We can service most hearing aids while you wait.

 We are accredited with Workcover NSW to conduct hearing assessments, quotes, fitting of hearing aids and ongoing maintenance.

-Based in Newcastle, the owners of Local Hearing Aid Specialists Trish Humphrys (an accredited Senior Audiometrist) and Jodi Wormington, have over 20 years experience in the Hearing industry.
-Hunter Hearing, Audioclinic, Hearing Life and Bloom Hearing are just a few of the companies they have worked with.
+Based in Newcastle, the owner of Local Hearing Aid Specialists Trish Humphrys (an accredited Senior Audiometrist), has over 20 years experience in the Hearing industry.
+Hunter Hearing, Audioclinic, Hearing Life and Bloom Hearing are just a few of the companies she has worked with.

 Toni East is an accredited audiologist with 20 years experience in running paediatric screening programs, electrophysiological testing, cochlear implant assessment and fitting, teaching, and diagnostic assessment and hearing rehabilitation.

-Receptionist Ellie is always ready to make appointments or to assist clients with the maintenance of their hearing aids.
+Ellie and Michelle on reception are always ready to make appointments or to assist clients with the maintenance of their hearing aids.

 Local Hearing Aid Specialists are proud members of the Wallsend Business Association and regularly support local business and community events.
 We support the Wallsend & Maryland Rotary in all of it’s endeavors.
 In 2013 they were awarded Best Customer Service in the Rotary Wallsend Community Awards.
 In 2017 Local Hearing Aid Specialists were a finalist in the Hunter Local Business Awards for Outstanding Health Improvement Services.

 Local Hearing Aid Specialists is located at Shop 4, Dan Rees St (Behind the Cheesecake Shop) in Wallsend, Newcastle NSW.